fatemehzarebahari/fatemehzarebahari/README.md

 <h3>:woman_technologist: About Me :</h3> <br/>
 - :telescope: I’m studying as a computer Engineer at Ferdowsi University of Mashhad <br/>
 - :seedling: I'm progressing in django and recently I'm learning about Game development  <br/>
-- :violin: dint forget about music and health :weight_lifting_woman:
+- :violin: dont forget about music and health :weight_lifting_woman:

 <br/><br/>
 ### :hammer_and_wrench: Languages and Tools :